zth/relay/compiler/RescriptRelay.md

 }
 ```

 There are a few other differences here too, but this one is enough for the approach of the stock compiler to not work for ReScript type generation.
-And, in addition to the above, we need a bunch of separate things as well that's dedicated
+And, in addition to the above, we need a bunch of separate things as well that's only relevant to RescriptRelay.
+Primarily, we need assets that'll help us convert back and forth between ReScript and JS values, in the cases that needs conversion.

-* Each object needs to be a separate record, not nested
-* Convert back and forth between ReScript values
-* A number of additions that RescriptRelay brings

 ### How we solve that
 Just to get ReScript working: